lmcmind85/BasicCAD/README.md

 ### Reflection

 All of these parts are fairly simple and quick.
+The flat cut along the Axle is imporant for the screw that will go through the Collar.
 They are important for the assembly of the Castetr.

 ## Wheel/Tire/Bearing,Axle,Sub-Assembly